1999 Dallas Cowboys season: Regular season

 The season began at Washington with a come-from-behind victory over the division-rival Washington Redskins.
 Trailing by three touchdowns entering the fourth quarter, they rallied to tie the game.
 Then free agent acquisition Raghib Ismail hauled in the winning touchdown catch in overtime while Troy Aikman threw for a franchise-record five touchdowns in a single game (since matched by Tony Romo).

 The team started with a 3–0 record, but a week 5 injury to wide receiver Michael Irvin against the Philadelphia Eagles eventually forced him into retirement.
 Afterwards, Dallas struggled down the stretch as age and injury began to take their toll.
 The team again made the playoffs despite an 8–8 season, but lost once more in the first round to the Minnesota Vikings.
 Despite leading the team to consecutive playoff berths and seemingly re-igniting the Dallas offense, head coach Chan Gailey was fired by owner Jerry Jones after the season.

 A notable addition to the team was fan favorite linebacker Dat Nguyen, the only (to date) Vietnamese-American to play in the NFL.
+Another notable addition was Tim Lester, reuniting him with Ernie Mills, whom he had played with from 1995 to 1996 while they were on the Pittsburgh Steelers, losing Super Bowl XXX to the Cowboys.

 This marked the final season for future Hall of Famer Michael Irvin and longtime Cowboys fullback Daryl Johnston.
 Irvin and Johnston both suffered season-ending (and as it turned out career-ending) injuries early in the season.
 Irvin was the last Cowboys player to have played for Tom Landry.

 The annual Thanksgiving Day game featured the return of former Cowboys head coach Jimmy Johnson to Texas Stadium as Miami Dolphins head coach.
 It was the only game Johnson ever coached in Texas Stadium as a visiting coach.
 The Cowboys won 20–0.

 The Cowboys lost four games in which their defense only yielded 13 points in each contest.